Best Medicare Advantage Plans in Colorado (2026)

 Review Prescription Drug Coverage

-Check whether your medications are covered under the plan's formulary and what tier they're assigned to, as this affects your costs.
-Most Medicare Advantage plans include Part D prescription drug coverage, while others require you to purchase it separately.
-Verify this coverage to understand your potential out-of-pocket prescription expenses.
+Check whether your medications appear on the plan's formulary and what tier they're assigned to, since tier placement directly affects your costs.
+Most Medicare Advantage plans include Part D prescription drug coverage, but some require a separate purchase.
+Confirm this before enrolling so you know your potential out-of-pocket prescription expenses.

 4. 4